Detachment Focus: Wrathful Procession (Updated July 31, 2025)

 • Chant of Deathless Devotion – 5+ invulnerable save against ranged attacks

 A solid set of choices here with clear use cases for all of them.
 There’s always one of these that you’re going to like picking in any round that matters.
-This is where the real power of the Detachment is, improving the baseline power of your Infantry and Bikes.
+And this is where the real power of the Detachment is, improving the baseline power of your Infantry and Bikes.
 They’re versatile power buffs that allow you to pick and choose when they’re active, and they’re the kinds of solid buffs you generally want on your units – Primaris Sword Brethren running around with S6, 2-damage power weapons is pretty nasty, and Thunder Hammers and Power Fists become a lot better against light vehicles when you push them to Strength 9.

 Black Templars Bladeguard Captain.
 Credit: SRM